utiasASRL/vtr3/README.md

 You can check the CUDA driver version using `nvidia-smi` and CUDA toolkit version using `nvcc --version`.
 It is possible that these two commands report different CUDA version, which means that your CUDA driver and toolkit version do not match.
 This is OK as long as the driver and toolkit are compatible, which you can verify in the documentation.

 Optional: Install CuDNN through Debian package manager from its [official website](https://developer.nvidia.com/cudnn)

-### Change the default gcc/g++ version

-- **Ubuntu 20.04**
-  - Ubuntu 20.04 comes with gcc/g++ 9, but currently it is not sure that this works for VTR and its dependencies.
-The current verified version is gcc/g++ 8.
-  - **TODO**: The problem used to be due to the use of CUDA 10, but since we have switched to CUDA 11, we can probably switch to gcc/g++ 9.
-Check this!

 ### Change default python version to python3